mjebrahimi/AspNetCore.Unobtrusive.Ajax/README.md

 - Works with Upload file.
 - Works with `[AntiForgeryTokenValidation]`.
-- Has `[AjaxOnly]` attribute to limit actions.
+- Has `[AjaxOnly]` attribute to limit Ajax-only Actions.
-- Has `httpRequest.IsAjaxRequest()` extension method to check request is ajax and decide return PartialView or JSON result.
+- Has `httpRequest.IsAjaxRequest()` extension method to check if the request is Ajax and decides to return PartialView or JSON result.
-- Additional overloads for ease of use.
+- Additional overloads for Ease of Use.
-- Adds necessary JS script automatically when you use a Ajax Helpers and remove JS script when you no longer use it (Optional - is by default).
+- Adds necessary JS script automatically when you use the Ajax Helpers and removes JS script when you no longer use it (Optional - is by default).
-- Uses CDN url instead of Embedded script (Optional - isn't by default).
+- Can use CDN URL (for jQuery files) instead of Embedded script (Optional - not by default).

 ## Method Usages